 Check the school’s website or contact reception to find out how the school likes to hear from parents.
 You may want to phone or email the school when your child’s upset, so check when would be a good time to talk.
 Make sure you’re in the right frame of mind too.
 Take notes to follow up your chat in writing and make sure you keep copies.

 Raising a concern at parents’ evening can seem like a good idea, but the teacher may not have time then to give it their full attention.
 You may need to explain the problem and make an appointment to discuss it further.

 It’s a good idea to speak with your child’s teacher first.
 You may be able to resolve the issue.
 Tell them that you would like to explain your child’s needs and capabilities in more detail.

 The teacher might have made assumptions about what your child can and cannot do.
 Perhaps they believed they were being kind by allowing them to sit out activities.
 Remember, you are the expert on your child.
-Let teachers know what your child is like as a whole person, not just a child with SEN.
+Let teachers know what your child is like as a whole person.

 You could ask about school inclusion policies too.
 For example, is it the teacher or students that decide pairs and groups for group work?
 Does your child have to leave class early to get to the next lesson?
 Do they miss out on homework as a result?